-Beneficial Bacteria are essential helpers in the garden pond and for pond filters.
+Beneficial Bacteria are essential helpers in the garden pond and for pond filters, pond clarity, and the overall quality of pond water.
 They munch on pond fish waste and other organic matter and convert deadly ammonia into first nitrites and then into nitrates thus being an integral part of pond filtration.
 The nitrates are taken up by the pond plants.
-This cycle makes the Beneficial Bacteria essential to the health and well being of the water and the creatures of the pond including Koi and all other pond fish, and it also helps reduce problem nutrients such as nitrogen and phosphorus.
+This cycle, known as the nitrogen cycle, makes the Beneficial Bacteria essential to the health and well being of the water and the creatures of the pond including koi and all other pond fish, and it also helps reduce problem nutrients that algae feed on and thrive with such as nitrogen and phosphorus.

-It can take up to six or seven weeks for a Beneficial Bacteria colony to grow large enough to handle all the waste created by the pond fish and dead plant matter in a garden pond.
-It is best to help this process along by maintaining a pH level as close to neutral as possible and adding Beneficial Bacteria, available in liquid, granular or dry form, to avoid stressing, injuring or even killing the pond fish.
+Without using a filter inoculant, like Microbe Lift PL Gel, it can take up to six or seven weeks for a Beneficial Bacteria colony to grow large enough to handle all the waste created by the pond fish and dead plant matter in a garden pond.
+It is best to help this process along by maintaining a pH level as close to neutral as possible and adding Beneficial Bacteria, available in liquid, granular, or dry form, to avoid stressing, injuring, or even killing the pond fish.
+New ponds, freshly cleaned ponds, or ponds with new pond filters can experience severe water clarity and water quality problems from high nitrites and ammonia resulting in fish loss.
+Using Microbe Lift PL Gel, Microbe Lift PL, and Microbe Lift Nite Out II in these types of situations ensures restoration of the nitrogen cycle in as little as 24 hours.

 PondMarket carries a large selection of